Founding Partner & CEO, HFA | Senior Financial Advisor, CPFA™, RJFS

 Chris’ approach to serving his clients is driven by a passion for hard work and the satisfaction he feels when he sees others succeed.
 His personal traits of diligent planning, discipline, and resilience are also hallmarks of Hall Financial Advisors.

 In 2018, 2020 and 2021, Chris was named the top financial advisor in West Virginia by the renowned Forbes Best-In-State Wealth Advisors list as #1 in West Virginia (1).
-He has been named to the prestigious Barron’s Top 1000 or 1200 Advisors (2) for the past 10 years, 2011 through 2021.
-In 2017 and 2019, Chris was personally named to the respected Financial Times Top 400 Financial Advisors (3) (from a list of approximately 200,000 financial advisers) from across the United States.
+He has been named to the prestigious Barron’s Top 1000 or 1200 Advisors twelve times in the last thirteen years (2), 2011 through 2023.
+In 2017 and 2019, Chris was personally named to the respected Financial Times Top 400 Financial Advisors (3), from a list of approximately 200,000 financial advisers, from across the United States.
 Chris was recognized this year (2022) by Raymond James as a member of the Chairman's Council (4) for his integrity, diligence and unwavering commitment to his clients and their financial goals.